AdobeDocs/commerce-php/src/pages/tutorials/custom-checkout/checkout/index.md

 <InlineAlert variant="info" slots="text"/>

-For the sake of compatibility, upgradability, and easy maintenance, do not edit the default Magento code.
+For the sake of compatibility, upgradability, and easy maintenance, do not edit the default application code.
 Add your customizations in a custom [module](https://glossary.magento.com/module).

 ## List of available customizations